 This bibliography lists some of the major works on Alexandria history, in general and in particular areas, to provide someone interested in this history an idea of where to start to learn about Alexandria.

-Many other books, articles, newspapers, magazines, photographs, dissertations, and manuscripts relating to the history of Alexandria are available at the Local History-Special Collections Branch of the Alexandria Library located in the Barrett Library at 717 Queen Street.
-The Local History-Special Collections Branch also has a number of books on the history of Virginia counties and on Virginia generally.
+Many other books, articles, newspapers, magazines, photographs, dissertations, and manuscripts relating to the history of Alexandria are available at Special Collections Branch located in the Barrett Library at 717 Queen Street.
+Special Collections also has a number of books on the history of Virginia counties and on Virginia generally.
 If you visit there, you will find that the librarians are extremely knowledgeable and helpful.

 General Alexandria History and Photographs

 Combs, George K., Leslie Anderson, and Julia M. Downie.
 Images of America: Alexandria.
-Charleston, South Carolina: Arcadia Publishing, 2012.
+Charleston: Arcadia Publishing, 2012.

 Patton, Julie Ballin and Rita Williams Holtz.
 Historic Photos of Alexandria.
 Nashville: Turner Publishing Company, 2008.